 Personally, when I receive recognition for my work, I feel a deeper connection to my coworkers and more trusting in management.
 I feel more driven to work hard, give my full effort on the job, and ensure I’m making the most of every workday.
 It’s safe to say many people feel the same.

-One thing most people don’t know about me is that I’m a Content Writer by profession, but I also have a passion for psychology in and outside of the workplace.
+One thing most people don’t know about me is that I’m a Digital Marketing Manager by profession, but I also have a passion for psychology in and outside of the workplace.
 In fact, psychology was my minor in college and I’ve continued to study it after I finished my formal studies in academia.

 During my years in college researching prosocial behavior for the American Psychological Association, I found several studies about positive psychology that reinforced my theory that recognition has a profound effect on how employees perceive their jobs, coworkers, and management.

 Now that I work in the rewards and recognition space, I know that the data is clear: we all understand the tangible benefits of workplace recognition.
 But what’s not discussed as often is the psychological effect of recognition and the impact it has on employees.